Guides

 Over-rounding too early

-Square feet vs cubic feet: a common source of confusion
+Square feet vs cubic feet

 When to subtract doors, windows, closets, or cabinets